Protests on the wane against Macron's labour reforms

 The president insists he has a mandate for change after handily winning election in May and seeing his centrist LREM party sweep June parliamentary polls.

-The government says the reforms are necessary to rein in unemployment currently stuck at around 9.6 per cent - about twice that of Britain or Germany and well above the European average of 7.8 per cent.
+The government says the reforms are necessary to rein in unemployment, currently stuck at around 9.6 per cent - about twice that of Britain or Germany.

-It has already launched the next stage of the "transformation" of the French social model promised by Macron.
+It has already launched the next stage of the "transformation" of the French social model promised by Macron, who proposes major changes to France's generous unemployment benefits system.

-He proposes major changes to France's generous unemployment benefits system, as well as large increases in state-funded training aimed at helping the unemployed back into the workplace.

 A draft bill is set for completion in April.